MarkBind/markbind/docs/devGuide/workflow.md

 <box type="warning" seamless>

   You should always check that the generated output is correct before committing any changes to the test sites.

+  Note that some binary files such as images (e.g. `inline-output.png`) or fonts (e.g. `material-icons-outlined.woff`) could show up as uncommitted changes due to the way they are generated.
+If you are not directly modifying those files in your PR, you should **discard those changes** and **do not commit** them.
 </box>

 ##### Adding test site content